 Unscrupulous MLTC providers may not provide patients with the proper notification of the new MLTC rules, causing them to exhaust the entirety of their 60-day appeal window.

-If you receive managed care in New York and want to learn more about your rights as a patient or guardian, consult with The Law Office of Antony M. Eminowicz, Esq.
+If you receive managed care in New York and want to learn more about your rights as a patient or guardian, consult with The Law Office of Antony M. Eminowicz, PLLC.
 We’ll keep your best interests in mind as we help you navigate this critical change to MLTC care.